-- Press the directional pad up/down

-- The information displays disappear in full-screen mode.

-- Press the directional pad left/right
+- ▶ Press the directional pad up/down - The information displays disappear in full-screen mode. - When the information displays are activated, ☐ will appear at the bottom left of the image. - Press the directional pad left/right

-- or

-- Swipe to the left or right
+Swipe to the left or right

-Returning to standard review mode
+Returning to standard Playback/Review mode

-- Press the directional pad up/down - 🕈 🖻 Is displayed at the bottom left of the image.
+- ▶ Press the directional pad up/down - \$ \bigcup \text{Is displayed at the bottom left of the image.}

-- The review will be limited to the current picture series for as long as you are scrolling in that series, which also applies to the overview display of 12 or 30 thumbnails.
+- The review will be limited to the current picture series for as long as you are scrolling in that series, which also applies to the overview display of 12 or 30 thumbnails. - The images of a series are marked with ☐ in the header line, those of an Interval Shooting shoot by a .